 Effective January 1, 1998, the Bank adopted a Savings Incentive Match Plan (SIMPLE IRA) which covers substantially all employees once a minimum length of employment has been met.
-The Bank's contributions to the SIMPLE IRA totaled \$143,981 and \$125,248 during the years ended December 31, 2018 and 2017, respectively.
+The Bank's contributions to the SIMPLE IRA totaled \$143,981 during the year ended December 31, 2018.